menu

 If cybercriminals gain access to your database, they are able to create ‘fake data’ and store it within your system.
 This poses a big threat to businesses as it causes them to waste precious time and resources identifying and eliminating this fake data that could be better spent on other areas of their business.

-If not identified as fake, these ‘false flags’ can cause companies to take unnecessary actions that are not needed, which can result in lowing production and spending money to fix issues that don’t actually exist.
+If not identified as fake, these ‘false flags’ can cause companies to take unnecessary actions that are not needed, which can result in lowering production and spending money to fix issues that don’t actually exist.

-Many organisations try to avoid this issue by relying on real-time data analytics or the IoT (Internet of Things) which help them to limit access to fake information and to alert them of its presence using machine learning models which are designed to identify anomalies in their data.
+Many organisations try to avoid this issue by relying on real-time data analytics or the IoT (Internet of Things) which help them to limit access to fake information and alert them of its presence using machine learning models which are designed to identify anomalies in their data.

 5. Data privacy

-Keeping data private in the modern digital word can be really difficult.
 Personal and sensitive information needs to be rigorously safeguarded from cyberattacks, data loss (be it intentional or otherwise) and breaches.
-In order to combat this, organisations must follow strict data privacy processes in conjunction with cybersecurity tools.
+In order to combat this, organisations must follow strict data privacy processes in conjunction with cybersecurity and Big Data security tools.

 In order to best protect sensitive data, businesses should know their data and aim to have a full grasp of all data stores, backups and networks.